TontineTrust/balance-payouts-interview/README.md

 Here is a description of each field:
 - userID: unique identifier for each user
-- dob: user's date of birth given in dd/mm/yyyy
+- dob: user's date of birth given in yyyy-mm-dd
-- joinDob: date the user made their first contribution in dd/mm/yyyy
+- joinDob: date the user made their first contribution in yyyy-mm-dd
 - joinContribution: amount of money the user contributed on `joinDob`
 - monthlyContribution: amount of money the user deposited on the 1st of each month, but not on the day they joined if they joined on the 1st